Judika

-Judika Nalom Abadi Sihotang (born August 31, 1978) is an Indonesian singer and actor.
+Judika Nalom Abadi Sihotang (born 31 August 1978), known mononymously as Judika, is an Indonesian singer and actor.
 He has released seven albums (some of which were multi-platinum selling) and received multiple awards including Anugerah Musik Indonesia and Anugerah Planet Muzik.
 Three of his songs were featured as soundtracks in Indonesian drama series.

 Judika started his professional singing career as a runner-up in Indonesian Idol season 2 in 2005.
-He also has been a judge in multiple singing talent shows Indonesian Idol, X Factor Indonesia, The Voice Indonesia, Rising Star Indonesia, and The Indonesian Next Big Star.
-He has starred in six feature films including Fire Squad and The Tarix Jabrix 2.
+He has also been a judge in multiple singing talent shows, such as Indonesian Idol, X Factor Indonesia, The Voice Indonesia, Rising Star Indonesia, and The Indonesian Next Big Star.
+He has starred in six feature films, including Fire Squad and The Tarix Jabrix 2.

 Early life

-Born and grow up in Berastagi, North Sumatra, Judika Nalon Abadi Sihotang is the sixth child of seven children from Sumanggar Sihotang and Nursia Silalahi.
+Judika Nalon Abadi Sihotang was born and grow up in Berastagi, North Sumatra, the sixth child of seven children from Sumanggar Sihotang and Nursia Silalahi.
 His father works as a civil servant in the religious department.
 Before becoming a singer, Judika has explored various jobs including shoe polisher, tire repair, and busking.

 Since elementary school, Judika has been fond of singing.
 He made a vocal group with his brother, Roy and two friends in which, they were contracted at a 5-star international hotel in Brastagi.
 He also took part in the student voice contest Bahana Suara Pelajar in 1993, He won first place at the North Sumatra level and was in third place at the National level.
 He had studied accounting in STMIK Bina Mulya but, decided to leave to pursue a professional career as a singer.

 Career

 1998–2006: Career beginnings and Indonesian Idol

 Judika took part in the Asia Bagus talent search show in 1998 in Singapore.
 He won 2nd place and then formed a trio group called Antero Boys which consisted of Asia Bagus participants.
 This group appeared on all national television networks.
-Judika still had to take a regular job as a cafe singer in Jakarta as their career were unstable.
+Judika still had to take a regular job as a café singer in Jakarta as their career were unstable.

 In the seventh year of the group's establishment, Judika joined Indonesian Idol season 2 audition in 2005.
 He received a golden ticket, continued to the final round and became a runner-up.

 2007–2010: One, Setengah Mati Merindu and acting debut

 After Indonesian Idol, Judika was signed to Sony Music Indonesia in 2007 and released his first single "Bukan Rayuan Gombal".
-His debut studio album, One, was released on January 22.
+His debut studio album, One, was released on 22 January.
 In 2008, he made his acting debut and starred in Fire Squad directed by Iqbal Rais in which, he won an award for Favorite Newcomer Actor at the 2009 Indonesian Movie Awards.
 Judika also then starred at The Tarix Jabrix 2.

 In 2010, Judika released his second studio album Setengah Mati Merindu.
 He produced the lead single "Setengah Mati Merindu" which, earned a nomination for Best Male (Artist) in 2011 Anugerah Planet Muzik.
 Judika's song "Bukan Dia Tapi Aku" also earned a nomination for Most Popular Regional Song at the 2012 Anugerah Planet Muzik.